 1-800 Contacts and Waldo both provide a way to order contacts online and get them delivered directly to your door.
 In addition to the convenience of getting everything sent right to you, they also promise cost savings in many cases.

 These companies work in slightly different ways, so it’s worth knowing the nuances between the three.

 Waldo is one of the fairly new direct-to-consumer brands that gets its own daily lenses manufactured and sends them to you by a monthly subscription service.
 You can only buy its proprietary brand of lenses rather than the brand that you might get through the optometrist, but its lenses are comparable in terms of quality.

 The lenses are FDA-certified and endorsed, have UV protection, and Waldo’s website says it partners with “an internationally recognized and certified supplier.”
 And you can generally save money compared to the eye doctor and even other online companies, with its lenses priced at $19.50 per box of 30 lenses (a regular subscription with Waldo is two boxes per month).
 One huge advantage to Waldo is that you can get 10 pairs for free as part of their trial — you only pay for shipping.

-1-800 Contacts and Sightbox are a bit different from Waldo.
-They still allow you to subscribe to a plan that sends lenses to you on a regular basis, but the big difference is that you order name-brand lenses from major manufacturers — rather than a proprietary brand like Waldo.
-1-800Contacts and Sightbox each sell a variety of brands, so you can order whichever you’re use to or your optometrist recommends.
+1-800 Contacts is a bit different from Waldo.
+The site still allows you to subscribe to a plan that sends lenses to you on a regular basis, but the big difference is that you order name-brand lenses from major manufacturers — rather than a proprietary brand like Waldo.
+1-800Contacts sells a variety of brands, so you can order whichever you’re use to or your optometrist recommends.